jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/goals/2009-06-4-planning-plus-black-box-spec-part-a-initial-strategy.md

 After this project it is probably best to work on Microsoft certification first.
 The following 8 months are planned ahead, so it is clear what is next for the future.
-See parent project *Encircle Language Spec*.
+See parent project *Circular Language Spec*.

 ### Conditions